Newcomer FAQ

 What do people talk about at COSA meetings?

 COSA members meet to share their experience, strength, and hope.
-There is a variety of Experience in COSA recovery that we find helpful to share with each other.
+There is a variety of experience in COSA recovery that we find helpful to share with each other.
 This includes:

 • Working the Twelve Steps of COSA